top of page

 We're a Google and GCP type company, so we run Google Workplace and Google Cloud, and many of our products are running in Google Cloud.
 And so that is one that I can't live without institutionally.
 You need some kind of platform foundation that supports you.
 And for us, that's Google.

 And the last one is actually our own product.
-We at Usekase, well, we like to take our own medicine.
-I mean, we're an AI native company, and we help companies to build business operating systems.
-So, think about it as a central hub for everything you care about as an organization.
-You log in one place, you get a today screen, and you have your CRM, you have your accounting, you have everything.
+At UseKase, we like to take our own medicine.
+As an AI native company, we help companies to build business operating systems – think of it as a central hub for everything you care about as an organization.
+You log in one place, you get an overview screen, and you have your CRM, you have your accounting, you have everything.
 But we've built it all ourselves and it has replaced most, if not all, of our subscriptions.
-Outside of Google and Claude Code, that's the only other subscriptions we're paying.
-And so we have our own accounting system that we've programmed ourselves.
-We have a CRM software that we've programmed ourselves and it’s actually run by an OpenClaw agent, behind-the-scenes, encapsulated, and made compliant.
-In everything that we are doing in our business operating system for Usekase, the agent is monitoring and
+Outside of Google and Claude Code, those were the only other subscriptions we're paying.
+And so we have our own accounting system that we have programmed ourselves.
+We have a CRM software that we've programmed ourselves and it’s actually run by an OpenClaw agent, behind-the-scenes and compliant.
+In everything that we are doing in our business operating system for Usekase, the agent is monitoring and will proactively suggest how it can help.

-Tell us more about your company Usekase.
+Tell us more about your company UseKase.

 AI in the wrong hands can be a really bad idea.
-We have just as much a role in educating the market because the wrong hands doesn’t necessarily mean evil hands.
+We have just as much a role in educating the market because the wrong hands don’t necessarily mean evil hands.
 It is just uninformed hands that do not know the risks.

-That’s why I am visiting AIT because Usekase enjoys working together with different educational institutions.
-For example, in Singapore, we’ve been a partner for a course at Singapore Management University (SMU) for business model innovation and I am contributing to their faculty for AI Strategy.
+That’s why I am visiting AIT because UseKase enjoys working together with different educational institutions.
+For example, in Singapore, we’ve been a partner for a course at the Singapore Management University (SMU) for business model innovation and I am contributing to their faculty for AI Strategy.
 I am giving a keynote speech together with the managing director for Accenture APAC and in a few weeks, I will be at INSEAD speaking to their Alumni.
 I was at a German school in Singapore and I spoke to 250 of their brightest young students in grades 9 to 12 around what does AI mean for their future.
-I love for Usekase to be immersed in supporting the education and upskilling of the current generation of professionals.
+I love for UseKase to be immersed in supporting the education and upskilling of the current generation of professionals.
 It has to go hand-in-hand, education as well as the use of AI.

-I started Usekase to help organizations make use of the right tools to deliver on their aspirations, I wanted to build a business that was helpful and that recognized the need for financial and human empowerment.
+I started UseKase to help organizations make use of the right tools to deliver on their aspirations, I wanted to build a business that was helpful and that recognized the need for financial and human empowerment.
 I saw that the biggest blocker for AI today is the lack of adoption.
 And adoption comes through people and it needs to be more than just a technical exercise.
-To a certain extent, Usekase was a way for me to scale my wish to help organizations because I love to solve problems for organizations and I love working with real people around real challenges and using technology to be part of the solution.
+To a certain extent, UseKase was a way for me to scale my wish to help organizations because I love to solve problems for organizations and I love working with real people around real challenges and using technology to be part of the solution.
 And not for the top 2% of global enterprises which have the funds and AI expertise but for the remaining 98%.
 We’re trying to take the best from management consulting, the best from the agency world, the best from software engineering and merge it all together into a platform that can truly help scale their small and medium-sized enterprises globally.

 In 5 or 10 years’ time, what is the future of Usekase?